Before you start

 Do you want to help users find their eligibility for a social benefit in your country?
 Then, use OpenFisca to build a user interface asking them for their income and demographic information and provide them with an answer!
 (Do not forget to comply with GDPR!).

 Are you trying to assess the impact of a new housing tax on behalf of the OECD?
-Find your government’s open survey data and use it with OpenFisca to simulate the effect of that tax reform on the poorest 20% of a country.
+Find your government’s open survey data and use it with OpenFisca to simulate the effect of that tax reform on the poorest 20% of your country.

 3 - Run Simulations